 - 2 to 3 green cardamoms

-- Wash chicken and drain off the water. marinate with ingredients under marination.
+- Marinate chicken with ingredients under marination.
 Keep it aside until needed.

-- Add oil to a hot pan, add cumin, cinnamon, cloves and cardamom and allow them to sizzle.
+- Pour oil to a hot pan.
+Add cumin, cinnamon, cloves and cardamom.
+Allow them to sizzle.

-- Add curry leaves and ginger garlic paste. fry till the raw smell of ginger garlic goes off.
+- Next add curry leaves and ginger garlic paste.
+Fry till the raw smell of ginger garlic goes off.

 - Add onions and fry till they turn golden.

-- Add tomatoes and salt.
+- Then add tomatoes and salt.
 Fry till the tomatoes turn mushy and soft.